 Biography

 Saul Dautch is a woodwind doubler, composer/arranger and educator based in the NYC/NJ area, specializing in the baritone saxophone.
-Born and raised in Delray Beach, Florida, Saul's musical journey began at an early age, culminating in his enrollment in the International Baccalaureate program at Atlantic Community High School.
-During these years, he studied privately with Mike Brignola and Neil Bacher, who both helped to further develop his love for music and his voice on the baritone saxophone.
-His thirst for knowledge and mastery of jazz led him to pursue a Bachelor of Music in Jazz Studies at the University of Central Florida, where he honed his skills under the mentorship of Jeff Rupert.
+Born and raised in Delray Beach, Florida, he spent his early years learning from baritone saxophonist/Woody Herman alum Mike Brignola and guitarist Neil Bacher.
+Saul then went on to pursue a Bachelor of Music in Jazz Studies at the University of Central Florida, where he honed his skills under the mentorship of Jeff Rupert.
+He then went on to receive his Masters of Music from the Mason Gross School of the Arts at Rutgers University, where he studied with Ralph Bowen, Gary Smulyan, and Conrad Herwig.